vikingdata/articles/what_to_know/mysql_et.md

 * characterstics of role : can be dropped, is locked, granted to users

-# to reset GTID replication on slave if someone added data
+* to reset GTID replication on slave if someone added data
    1. reset naster On slave
    2. SET GLOBAL gtid_purged to the purged values of slave.
    3. SET GLOBAL gtid_executed to values execued in the thread.
    4. Make sure the master still has the data. https://www.percona.com/blog/how-to-createrestore-a-slave-using-gtid-replication-in-mysql-5-6/
+   5. Test by entering bad command in slave and then reset.

 * With more memeory then data and no binlog, what improvements an you do? innodb_flush_log_at_trx_commit=2
     * innodb_doublewrite=0